bekezie/StudentHousingFinder3.0/README.md

 @Ely Lam implemented:

 -  Registering the owners and updating their listings as they post new housing listings.
 -  CRUD operations on the listings.
 -  Making sure owners have permissions to CRUD listings, but students can only view them.
 -  CRUD operations on the messages between users and ensuring each message has one distinct sender and one distinct receiver.
 -  Making sure users can only delete messages they sent.
 -  Create warning if users try to register with non-unique username.
 -  Search listings by certain criteria (finds all that matches at least one of the search criteria but not all criteria).
 -  Making instructions on setup and importing collections to localhost.
+-  Create switch to view available listings or all listings

 @Bernard Ekezie implemented:

 -  Registering the students and updating their ratings per listing.
 -  CRUD operations on the students and schools.
 -  CRUD operations on the ratings.
 -  CRUD operations on the user and ensuring users have a unique username.
 -  Created Document Base Logical modal.

 # Project 2 (Part 2: Design):